-Woodward has solidified LSU’s reputation as a national-championship contender in every sport, with his most visible impact coming in the hiring of championship-quality coaches, including Hall of Fame women’s basketball coach Kim Mulkey, who took the helm of the Tigers’ program in April 2021.
+Woodward has solidified LSU’s reputation as a national title contender in every sport, with his most visible impact coming in the hiring of championship-quality coaches like women’s basketball coach Kim Mulkey, baseball coach Jay Johnson and football coach Brian Kelly.

 Though the winter and spring portions of LSU’s 2020 athletic schedules were interrupted by the COVID-19 pandemic, the Tigers recorded several elite performances.
 The men’s track & field team, the women’s track & field team, and the beach volleyball squad each finished their seasons ranked No. 1 in the nation.